Histories of Marlborough

 - History of the Town of Marlborough, by Charles Hudson, was published in 1862.
 The entire 544-page book appears below and can be downloaded as a PDF here.
 Bound reprints are available for purchase at the Historical Society, and the book is available at the Marlborough Public Library.

 - Historical Reminiscences of the Early Times in Marlborough, Massachusetts, by Ella Bigelow, was published in 1910.
 The entire 488-page book appears below and can be downloaded as a PDF here.
 Bound reprints and an index can be purchased at the Historical Society.
 The book is also available at the Marlborough Public Library.
+A presentation on the homesteads pictured in the book is here.
+The presentation includes information on each homestead and photos of each building (or location) today.

 - Sketches of the Town of Northborough with the Early History of Marlborough, in the Commonwealth of Massachusetts, by Rev. Joseph Allen, was published in 1826.
 The entire 66-page book appears below and can be searched online or downloaded as a PDF here.